THE WORD OF GOD

 We come to salvation through knowledge of the Scriptures (2 Timothy 3:15).

-You must believe what the Scriptures say about the vital subject of the death, burial, and resurrection of Jesus Christ in order to be saved.
+You must believe what the Scriptures say about the vital subject of the death, burial, and resurrection of Jesus Christ to be saved.
 (1Corinthians 15:1-4)

 Milk (1 Peter 2:2)